moshecstern/.NETReact/README.md

 # .NETReact
-.NET Core, React Hooks with TypeScript and MobX for state management
+.NET Core with Identity & JWT for Authentication, React Hooks with TypeScript and MobX for state management

 ## Frontend Packages